-Each year in the UK, some 5000 of the 2 million people living with food allergies need hospital treatment for severe allergic reactions and 10 die from food-induced anaphylaxis.1 Food allergies are on the rise, having doubled over the last decade, while hospital admissions have risen 7-fold.2 Unlike food intolerance, food allergy affects the immune system causing potentially life-threatening reactions triggered by allergens used as ingredients in food.
-Long term consequences of exposure to allergens can be serious, for instance resulting in increased risk to coeliacs of developing bowel cancer.3 Many deaths and hospitalizations are avoidable and most of those that are avoidable are the result of consumers being given the wrong information about ingredients.4
+Each year in the UK, some 5000 of the 2 million people living with food allergies need hospital treatment for severe allergic reactions and 10 die from food-induced anaphylaxis.
+Food allergies are on the rise, having doubled over the last decade, while hospital admissions have risen 7-fold.
+Unlike food intolerance, food allergy affects the immune system causing potentially life-threatening reactions

 While clear allergen information on pre-packed food products has been required for some while, retailers of non-prepacked food (including fast food outlets, takeaways, hot food street vendors, and sandwich shops) have not been obliged to provide this information.
 Inaccurate information on takeaway meals has posed a particular threat, being implicated in a significant number of the severe and fatal allergic reactions in the UK.
-Around 1 in 10 of fatal food reactions since 1992 are supposed to have been caused by unannounced peanut or nut in curry meals, usually from takeaways.5
+Around 1 in 10 of fatal food reactions since 1992 are supposed to have been caused by unannounced peanut or nut in curry meals, usually from takeaways.